walakaka77/test-doc-site/tech-adventures/tech-adventures-github-and-git.markdown

 ## Git

+Please download Git prior to proceeding to the next section.
+You can download Git [Here!](https://git-scm.com/downloads)

 Before diving into GitHub, it's essential to grasp the basics of Git.
 Here are the fundamental commands you need to know:

 1. **git init:** Initializes a new Git repository in your project directory.